openvinotoolkit/model_server/docs/model_version_policy.md

 {"all": {}} # server will serve all available versions of given model
 ```
-## Updating model versions
+## Updating Model Versions
-- Served versions are updated online by monitoring file system changes in the model storage.
-OpenVINO Model Server will add new version to the serving list when new numerical subfolder with the model files is added.
-The default served version will be switched to the one with the highest number.
+- Served versions of models are updated online by monitoring file system changes in the model repository.
+OpenVINO Model Server adds new versions to the serving list when a new numerical subfolder containing model files is added.
+The default served version will be switched to the highest numbered subdirectory.

 - When the model version is deleted from the file system, it will become unavailable on the server and it will release RAM allocation.
 Updates in the deployed model version files will not be detected and they will not trigger changes in serving.